torchlard/Notes/Database/postgres/install.md

 local   all             postgres                                md5

-After altering this file, don't forget to restart your PostgreSQL server.
-If you're on Linux, that would be sudo service postgresql restart.
+After altering this file, don't forget to restart your PostgreSQL server. f you're on Linux, that would be sudo service postgresql restart.

 # createdb with user